govuk-one-login/central-sre-utils/README.md

 AWS SSO configured: Run `aws configure sso` and follow the instructions.
 See https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso for more information.

 An active AWS SSO session: Run `aws sso login --profile <your-profile-name>` It doesn't matter which profile you choose, any profile you have will work.
+If you don't know what profile to use, look at your aws config and pick a profile from there (e.g. `cat ~/.aws/config`)

 #### Running the script